8-bit PIC® MCU Oscillator Options

 The INTOSC internal oscillator block produces low, medium, and high-frequency clock sources, designated LFINTOSC, MFINTOSC and HFINTOSC.
 A wide selection of device clock frequencies may be derived from these three clock sources.

-A block diagram showing a typical oscillator module structure is below (captured from PIC16F1713):
+The accompanying image shows a block diagram of a typical oscillator module structure (captured from PIC16F1713):

 Additional Enhancements to the Oscillator